kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-03-31-1 object oriented product.md

 4. **Why this might help** - A lot of the confusion and implementation challenges resolve if we think of the ability to respond to changing requirements, agility and flexibilty needed for great products as an emergent property of concepts like objects (built on 'Product' as a series of classes) that encapsulate both data and the operations that manipulate them.
 As with software engineering, this shift allows us to go beyond traditional functional approaches, also promoting modular design and reusability.

 _Intro and Warning_:
-- A longer piece (hence, and apologies for, delay)
+- A longer piece that's been kicking around for a while (hence, and apologies for, delay)
 - Sundry jargon and multiple diagrams ahead

 ### Context